w3c/aria-at-app/deploy/README.md

   - Place it in the ~/.ssh directory.
   - For security, set permissions on the key file, which is required by the OS: `chmod 600 ~/.ssh/aria-at-bocoup`.
   - Add it to your keychain with the following command: `ssh-add ~/.ssh/aria-at-bocoup`.
+  - Add the following `Host` client configuration option to `~/.ssh/config`:
+    ```
+    Host *.w3.internal
+      ProxyJump bocoupinfra@ssh-aws.w3.org
+    ```
+    - The RSA key fingerprint for `ssh-aws.w3.org` is `SHA256:Nlyly0XFZebw0/k8yCGUXA+Y03W7WB7CPnXiZZb7XE8`.
-  - Run `ssh root@aria-at-staging.w3.org` and `ssh root@aria-at.w3.org` to verify that you can connect to the servers.
+  - Run `ssh root@bestla.w3.internal` (aria-at-staging.w3.org's server) and `ssh root@fenrir.w3.internal` (aria-at.w3.org's server) to verify that you can connect to the servers.
+    - The RSA key fingerprint for `bestla.w3.internal` is `SHA256:F16aX2Wx4e39jbHhqEkeH8iRgY41C3WgxvAgvh7PQZ0`.
+    - The RSA key fingerprint for `fenrir.w3.internal` is `SHA256:cF6u/K00P2ELEVbIazVVqqMz5q+Sbh4+Jog/VmXZomg`.
 2. Bocoup maintains its own instance of the app on its internal infrastructure for quick and easy testing.
 Note that you must be a Bocouper to deploy to this environment.
 Follow the steps below to verify you are able to connect.
   - Run `ssh aria-at-app-sandbox.bocoup.com` and confirm you can connect.
   - Confirm that `sudo su` successfully switches you to the root user.
-You will need to enter the sodoer password you chose during your Bocoup onboarding.
+You will need to enter the sudo password you chose during your Bocoup onboarding.
 This password will be required when deploying to the Sandbox.
 3. Obtain a copy of the `ansible-vault-password.txt` file in LastPass and place it in the directory which contains this document.
 4. Install [Ansible](https://www.ansible.com/) version 2.11.
 Instructions for macOS are as follows:
   - Install Ansible at the specific 2.11 version: `python3 -m pip install --user ansible-core==2.11.1`